Artificial intelligence in Wikimedia projects: AI detection

-In 2023, the Wikipedia community created a WikiProject named to assist in the removal of poor quality AI content from Wikipedia.
-In October 2024, a study by Princeton University revealed that about 5% of 3,000 newly created articles (created in August 2024) on English Wikipedia were created using AI.
-The study said that some of the AI articles were on innocuous topics and that AI had likely only been used to assist in writing.
-For some other articles, AI had been used to promote businesses or political interests.

-In August 2025, the Wikipedia community created a policy that allowed users to nominate suspected AI-generated articles for speedy deletion.
-Editors usually recognize AI-generated articles because they use citations that are not related to the subject of the article or fabricated citations.
-The wording of articles is also used to recognize AI writings.
-For example, if an article uses language that reads like an LLM response to a user, such as "Here is your Wikipedia article on" or "Up to my last training update", the article is typically tagged for speedy deletion.
+On English Wikipedia the detection of AI or LLM additions are accomplished through a combination of specialized software, wiki-scripts, and human detection.
+In 2023, members of the English Wikipedia community created a WikiProject named WikiProject AI Cleanup to assist in the removal of poor quality AI content from Wikipedia.
+English Wikipedia created a guide on how to spot signs of AI-generated writing in August 2025, titled "Signs of AI writing".
+Editors might recognize AI-generated articles because they use citations that are not related to the subject of the article or fabricated citations or the wording has particular quirks.
+If an article uses language that reads like an LLM response to a user, such as "Here is your Wikipedia article on" or "Up to my last training update", the article is typically tagged for speedy deletion.
 Other signs of AI use include excessive use of em dashes, overuse of the word "moreover", promotional material in articles that describes something as "breathtaking" and formatting issues like using curly quotation marks instead of straight versions.
-During the discussion on implementing the speedy deletion policy, one user, who is an article reviewer, said that he is "flooded non-stop with horrendous drafts" created using AI.
-Other users said that AI articles have a large amount of "lies and fake references" and that it takes a significant amount of time to fix the issues.